A tour or a tipple? Emerging markets take up slack

-Danone and Heineken, the world's third-largest brewer, are two of the most exposed consumer companies to sluggish European economies, but both targeted emerging markets to overcome increasingly gloomy home markets in their annual results on Wednesday. .
+Danone (DANO.PA) and Heineken (HEIN.AS), the world's third-largest brewer, are two of the most exposed consumer companies to sluggish European economies, but both targeted emerging markets to overcome increasingly gloomy home markets in their annual results on Wednesday. .

 Danone, which in 2010 acquired Unimilk to become Russia's second-largest dairy company, said it would focus investment on nations with high growth potential, namely the MICRUB nations -- an acronym that takes in Mexico, Indonesia, China, Russia, Brazil and the United States, which in yoghurt terms, at least, counts as an emerging nation compared with western Europe.

-Rival food group Unilever has 54 percent of its sales from emerging markets and Nestle nearly 40 percent.
+Rival food group Unilever (ULVR.L) (UNc.AS) has 54 percent of its sales from emerging markets and Nestle NESN.VX nearly 40 percent.

-TUI AG, which controls Europe's largest travel group, TUI Travel, said it was also looking to developing nations to compensate for its sluggish established markets.
+TUI AG (TUIGn.DE), which controls Europe's largest travel group, TUI Travel TT.L, said it was also looking to developing nations to compensate for its sluggish established markets.

 In January the World Bank said it expected economic growth in developing economies of 5.4 percent in 2012 and 6 percent the following year.
 The forecasts were down from earlier estimates, but remain at a level that developed world finance ministers would give their right arms for.